Visual Communication Design

 Qualified students may be eligible for a Graduate Teaching Assistantship (GTA), which provide financial support as well as valuable experience for future employment.

-Graphic Design students are encouraged to seek out and complete a professional internship experience between the Junior and Senior year.
+Visual Communication Design students are encouraged to seek out and complete a professional internship experience between the Junior and Senior year.
 Internships are an integral part of the undergraduate educational experience, not least in providing further networking opportunities and helping to enhance resumes and portfolios.
 Faculty approved internships can be used for art-elective credits Summer applications are due in the early spring.

 AIGA Student Organization